NextCenturyCorporation/itm-scenario-validator/README.md

     * This does not include "normal", which is the default level of importance.
 For example, a character may not specify `mission_importance` and `character_importance` may explicitly specify the character with importance "normal", or a character may specify `mission_importance` with "normal" and `character_importance` may not list that character

 #### Eval Mode
-When running in eval mode (-e), additional checks are implemented:
+When not running in training mode (-t), additional checks are implemented:
 * No supplies or treatments are allowed that are not in the simulator (no blankets, epi pens, or vented chest seals)

 #### Injury/Location Matches